cheater/articles/haskell-curses.md

 	-- the main program

 ## Caveat emptor
 All in all *NCurses* was a much better experience than *HSCurses*.
 A more functional monadic shell coupled with a more concise set of functions has made this possible.
 The fact that it works with multibyte characters makes it a much better choice than *HSCurses*.
-There have been some quirks however: I have encountered some redrawing problems where the highlighted row wasn't being updated if it was scrolling the screen's lower edge.
-I have been unable to fix this.
+There have been some quirks however: I have encountered some redrawing problems where the last row wasn't being updated if the view was scrolling down.
+One workaround is to ignore the last line and make all your code pretend the terminal is one row shorter; this is not a real fix however.
+I have been unable to fix this issue.
 If you have any ideas, please let me know.
 Even with the described problem *NCurses* is much better than *HSCurses*.

 ## *Vty*
 The [vty package](http://hackage.haskell.org/package/vty) is a departure from the *curses* library and tries to do everything on its own.
 It's structured differently, into many small modules, and uses the concept of "images" and "pictures".
 Here is a [short description of Vty](http://www.haskell.org/haskellwiki/Library/VTY):